f3d0ss/CazzolaDotti-se2/RASD/RASD-SafeStreets.md

 <a name="1.1"></a>
 ## 1.1 Purpose
-This document represents the Requirement Analysis and Specification Document (RASD).
+This document is the Requirement Analysis and Specification Document (RASD).
 Goals of this document are to completely describe the system in terms of functional and non-functional requirements, analyze the real needs of the customer in order to model the system, show the constraints and the limit of the software and indicate the typical use cases that will occur after the release.
 This document is addressed to the developers who have to implement the requirements and could be used as a contractual basis.
 ### 1.1.2
 The goals of the projects are:
 <a name="G1"></a>